georgedouzas/georgedouzas.github.io/src/content/project/clustering-based-oversampling/index.md

 ## Functionality

 In what follows, I will describe briefly some aspects of `cluster-over-sampling`'s functionality.
-The class that represents the Geometric SMOTE oversampler is called `GeometricSMOTE`.
-Its API follows closely the API of oversamplers provided by Imbalanced-Learn.
+The main modification that `cluster-over-sampling` applies to the oversamplers provided by Imbalanced-Learn is that it appends to their initializer the `clusterer` and the `distributor` parameters.
+The first parameter defines the clustering algorithm that is applied to the input space before oversampling.
+It can be any Scikit-Learn compatible clusterer.
+The second parameter should be a distributor object i.e. an instance of any class that inherits from the `BaseDistributor` class provided by `cluster-over-sampling`.
+Such a class is already included and it is called `DensityDistributor`.

 #### Resampling an imbalanced dataset